Skip Navigation Links www.nws.noaa.gov

 Forecast Forum

 The canonical correlation analysis (CCA) forecast of SST in the central Pacific (Barnett et al. 1988, Science, 241, 192‑196; Barnston and Ropelewski 1992, J. Climate, 5, 1316‑1345), is shown in Figs. F1 and F2.
 This forecast is produced routinely by the Prediction Branch of the Climate Prediction Center.
 The predictions from the National Centers for Environmental Prediction (NCEP) Coupled Forecast System Model (CFSv2) are presented in Figs. F3 and F4a, F4b.
 Predictions from the Markov model (Xue, et al. 2000: J. Climate, 13, 849‑871) are shown in Figs. F5 and F6.
 Predictions from the latest version of the LDEO model (Chen et al. 2000: Geophys.
 Res.
 Let., 27, 2585‑2587) are shown in Figs. F7 and F8.
 Predictions from the ENSO‑CLIPER statistical model (Knaff and Landsea 1997, Wea.
 Forecasting, 12, 633‑652) are shown in Fig. F9.
-Niño 3.4 predictions are summarized in Fig. F10, provided by the Forecasting and Prediction Research Group of the IRI.
+Nino 3.4 predictions are summarized in Fig. F10, provided by the Forecasting and Prediction Research Group of the IRI.

 The CPC and the contributors to the Forecast Forum caution potential users of this predictive information that they can expect only modest skill.

-ENSO Alert System Status: Final El Nino Advisory/ La Nina Watch
+ENSO Alert System Status: La Nina Advisory

 Discussion: